It’s hard to believe that July 2025 marks the 23-year anniversary of the Sarbanes-Oxley Act (SOX).

 SOX Today and Tomorrow

-As organizations consider going public and seek to establish a SOX program of their own, numerous, more recent, trends are influencing the design, scope, and urgency of reporting standards and control environments.
+As organizations consider going public and seek to establish a SOX program of their own, numerous, more recent trends are influencing the design, scope, and urgency of reporting standards and control environments.

 Some of the most prominent emerging factors include:

-Innovation, Automation, and Data Analytics
+Innovation: AI, Automation, and Data Analytics

 Environmental, Social, and Governance (ESG)